 AVBC normally deals directly with applicants seeking an assessment of their qualifications.
-Australia’s privacy legislation prohibits AVBC from discussing your application with other people (ie a third party) unless you authorise us to do so.
-If you want someone, such as a family member or migration agent, to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.
+Australia’s privacy legislation prohibits AVBC from discussing your application with other people (i.e. a third party) unless you authorise us to do so.
+If you want someone, such as a family member, registered migration agent, legal practitioner or exempt person to deal with AVBC on your behalf, you need to attach a letter or form signed by you authorising this person (by name) to act as your agent.
 A relevant form (No. 956) is available for download from the Department of Home affairs website here: https://immi.homeaffairs.gov.au/form-listing/forms/956.pdf

 We will acknowledge receipt of your application by email.
 If we are satisfied that your application is complete, we will process the payment of your application fee and complete the assessment.
 Your AVE Eligibility Assessment outcome letter will be emailed to you upon completion.

 If there are any problems with your application form or any of your supporting documents, we will be in touch by email to let you know, with guidance on how to resolve any issues.

 If you disagree with the assessment once it has been provided, you may request a review.
 Your request must be in writing and a review fee will be required.
 Your request for a review should include the reasons why you disagree with the assessment and any supplementary information or documents that you consider support your claim.
 For further information about the review process you should contact email@example.com